 Oxtail Studio & Gallery exhibits and sells artwork and crafts made by independent and local Bay Area artists.
 We opened Oxtail Studio out of a shared desire to run a small art venue that brings talented friends and artists together to form a fruitful creative community.

-THE FOUNDERS: Kingston Lim (ceramicist, painter, digital artist) and Serena Lim (architect, designer) are siblings born and raised right here in Berkeley, California.
-Serena is currently living and working as an architect in Eugene, Oregon.
+THE FOUNDERS: Kingston Lim (ceramicist, painter, digital artist) and Serena Lim (graphic and architectural designer) are siblings born and raised right here in Berkeley, California.
+Serena is currently living and working as an architectural designer in Eugene, Oregon.
 Kingston is the day-to-day practitioner of Oxtail Studio and you will likely meet him if you visit the gallery.
 Jessie Zechnowitz Lim (curator, floral designer, organizer) is a UC Berkeley graduate with an MA from SF State in Art History.
 Having visited and lived in other places, all three Oxtail Studio cofounders appreciate the Bay Area's diverse and industrious culture, while finding peace and inspiration in Northern California's beautiful wildernesses.